 The answer is already stated above.
 They appear to be good listeners.
 Especially in those really important 1:1 conversations, where real trust is built.
 Trust is of paramount importance for influence to happen.

 Also, they are more passive listeners than active listeners.
 They hear the full story – and then they reflect before they respond.

 Again please ask yourself, who of your colleagues would you seek out, if you needed a really important piece of advice?
 An extrovert that is constantly waiting for the chance to talk, and sees your pauses as an opportunity to utter their opinion?

 Or the introvert that is listening to what you say, thinking and processing, before he/she carefully responds?

 Is it the same names you listed before? – Probably not.

 In Innovisor we work with uncovering, how influence travels inside organizations.
 We use that insight to accelerate change.

-Recently we presented our insights on, who had the most influence, to the executives of a medium sized company.
+Recently we presented our insights on, who had the most influence, on the executives of a medium-sized company.
 It was a lady that had been with the company for five years.
-Who had never been part of any talent development program, nor part of any of those crucial organizational initiatives that had been executed in the last five years.
+Who had never been part of any talent development program, nor part of any of those crucial organizational initiatives that had been executed in the last five years?

 But she is never speaking up at our town hall meetings…

 The initial reaction of the executives was: “But she is never speaking up at our town hall meetings? – She is never saying anything.”